This article is intended for members in the United Kingdom. If you're looking for instructions for CoinJar Australia, visit this article.

-Each different type of digital currency has its own requirements when sending payments.
-Because these requirements are often vital to your funds reaching their desired location, we've included a breakdown below for each of the digital currencies supported by CoinJar.
+Each different type of cryptocurrency has its own requirements when sending payments.
+Because these requirements are often vital to your funds reaching their desired location, we've included a breakdown below for each of the cryptocurrencies supported by CoinJar.
 Whenever receiving any payment with your CoinJar, please ensure to consider these requirements.

 Receiving Payouts with CoinJar

-Whereas most privately hosted digital currency wallets use a single digital currency address for both sending and receiving payments, CoinJar uses many different addresses to send digital currencies - not all of which will be associated with your personal CoinJar account.
+Whereas most privately hosted cryptocurrency wallets use a single cryptocurrency address for both sending and receiving payments, CoinJar uses many different addresses to send cryptocurrencies - not all of which will be associated with your personal CoinJar account.
 Most external services are automatically configured to return payouts to your sending address, and this can lead to funds not being credited to your account.

 Due to this, we do not recommend you use your CoinJar for cryptocurrency mining or gambling websites - unless you can specify on that service which address your payouts will be sent to.
 Alternatively you can use a privately hosted wallet to receive payouts, and then transfer your funds to your CoinJar.